botbreeder/mudbasic/README.md

 ## Getting tech

 It's an adaptive ad hoc network of modules communicating and computing in controlled natural language.
 You wanted it.
+They work on a temporal description of the evolution of a directed graph.